aerospike/asmt/README.md

 # Aerospike Shared Memory Tool (ASMT)

-ASMT provides a program for backing up and restoring the primary and secondary indexes of an Aerospike Database Enterprise Edition (EE).
+ASMT provides a program for backing up and restoring the primary and secondary indexes as well as the data stages (if any) of an Aerospike Database Enterprise Edition (EE).

 * [Overview](#overview)
   * [What Does ASMT Do?](#what-does-asmt-do)